The specific visuals and details for this project are confidential.

 What is it

-The accuracy of Google's Knowledge Graph and Knowledge Panels is a matter of public trust.
+The accuracy of Google’s Knowledge Graph and Knowledge Panels is essential for public trust.

-While automated systems form the first line of defense, a sophisticated human-in-the-loop process is essential for verifying high-stakes information during sensitive events like elections, health crises, and breaking news.
+While automated tools serve as the first safeguard, a sophisticated human-in-the-loop approach is critical for validating high-impact information during events like elections, health crises, and breaking news..

-My role was to own the end-to-end UX for "Project Veritas" (a pseudonym), the internal platform at the heart of this process.
+I led the end-to-end UX for “Project Veritas” (internal codename), the core platform at the heart of this process.

 What I did

-As the sole UX designer, I was responsible for the tool’s design strategy and execution.
-My core task was to design for the transformation of the platform from a manual operation into a highly efficient, intelligent workbench for expert curators.
+As the lone UX designer, I led the full design strategy and rollout.
+My core task was the evolution of the platform from a manual platform into an efficient, intelligent tool for curation experts.

 LLM/AI integration